FAQS:

 My sibling(s) graduated from Leander and didn't have to go to the studio to take their senior photo.
 Why do we?

-The number of seniors who were no-shows to on-campus photos was huge!
+The number of seniors who were no-shows to on-campus photos was huge.
 It was difficult to justify having a photography company on campus 6+ times in the fall semester, and some days only had 10-15 slots full.
 We made the decision to use a photo company with a studio only 4 miles from LHS and with lots of really great options for senior photos, but it requires seniors to make their own appointments.
-The good news is seniors will get more time spent on them in the studio, making sure they look their best!
-Also, there is still a FREE session option that includes both your yearbook photo and cap and gown photo!
-See the info above on how to make an appointment.
+The good news is seniors will get more time spent on them in the studio, making sure they look their best.
+Also, there is still a FREE session option that includes both the yearbook photo and cap-and-gown photo.

-Will Leander High School be sending out a sign-up genius for senior yearbook photo time slots, as they have done in previous years?
+Will Leander High School be sending out a sign-up genius for senior yearbook photo time slots?

 Do I have to get my senior photo taken by CADY?

-For the 2024 LHS yearbook, you must use CADY for your senior yearbook portrait.
-However, you can choose any other company for additional senior photos, including Photo Texas.
+For the 2026 yearbook, you must use CADY for your senior yearbook portrait.
+However, you can choose any other company for additional senior photos.

 Do I have to purchase photos from CADY?

 No!
-The CADY yearbook session is free, and purchase is not required.
+The CADY yearbook session is free.
+No purchase is required.

 Let's move on to the most important question - what should you wear?

 Although we encourage students to dress nicely for the photo, it's important to note that I won't be enforcing any specific dress code beyond what's already outlined in the student handbook.
-Students are free to choose from a variety of clothing options, including everyday attire like jeans, t-shirts, and casual dresses that reflect their personal style.
+Students are free to choose from a variety of clothing options, including everyday attire like jeans, T-shirts, and casual dresses that reflect their personal style.
 Most students seem to prefer a dressy/business casual look, such as collared shirts, blouses, or casual dresses that strike a balance between casual and formal.
 However, some students are opting for a more formal look, which is perfectly acceptable.
-Your student can even wear a traditional tux if they choose to do so, but ultimately, it's up to each student and their family to decide what they wear.
+Students can even wear a traditional tux if they choose to do so, but ultimately, it's up to the students and their families to decide what they wear.

 Click here to see outfit inspiration